Acquisition of 21st Century Fox by Disney: Assets

 Disney acquired the majority of 21st Century Fox's entertainment assets.
-These assets included film studios such as 20th Century Fox (rebranded to 20th Century Studios in January 2020), Fox Searchlight Pictures (shortened to Searchlight Pictures that same month), and Fox 2000 Pictures (which was shut down on May 14, 2021); television production units 20th Century Fox Television (became 20th Television in August 2020) and Fox 21 Television Studios (renamed to the second Touchstone Television that same month before being folded into 20th Television in December 2020); the international cable operations of Fox Networks Group (the U.S. operations, which included FX Networks, merged with Disney–ABC Television Group to form Walt Disney Television); a 73% stake in National Geographic Partners; and a 30% stake in the streaming service Hulu.
+These assets included film studios such as 20th Century Fox (rebranded to 20th Century Studios in January 2020), Fox Searchlight Pictures (shortened to Searchlight Pictures that same month), and Fox 2000 Pictures (which was shut down on May 14, 2021); television production units 20th Century Fox Television (became 20th Television in August 2020) and Fox 21 Television Studios (becoming the second Touchstone Television that same month before being folded into 20th Television in December 2020); the international cable operations of Fox Networks Group (the U.S. operations, which included FX Networks, merged with Disney–ABC Television Group to form Walt Disney Television); a 73% stake in National Geographic Partners; and a 30% stake in the streaming service Hulu.

 The Murdoch family kept ownership of 21st Century Fox's remaining assets under the Fox Corporation name.
 This remainder consists primarily of the Fox Broadcasting Company, Fox Television Stations (which retains the MyNetworkTV syndication service), Fox News Media (which includes the Fox News and Fox Business networks), and the U.S.-exclusive operations of Fox Sports (which retains cable channels such as FS1, FS2, Fox Deportes, and a 61% interest in the Big Ten Network).
 Fox Corporation also inherited the Fox Studio Lot in Century City; it has leased the lot to Disney for the acquired 21CF assets for licensing until 2026.

 Several Disney and 21CF assets were initially included in the acquisition, but have since been sold off to third parties due to international regulations, competition from rival media companies, or Disney's lack of investment.
 One of the divested assets was Sky plc; 21CF sold its 39.14% stake in Sky to Comcast for £11.6 billion (US$15 billion) on September 26, 2018.
-Other divestments included the regional sports group Fox Sports Networks (sold to Sinclair Broadcast Group and Entertainment Studios on August 22, 2019, per U.S. Department of Justice mandate), a 50% stake in A&E Networks Europe (which was mandated by the European Commission and purchased by Hearst Communications in January 2019), the gaming assets of FoxNext (sold to Scopely in January 2020), Endemol Shine Group (which was a joint venture with Apollo Global Management and sold to Banijay on July 3, 2020), and a controlling interest in TeleColombia (sold to ViacomCBS (now Paramount Global, later Paramount Skydance) on November 23, 2021).
+Other divestments included the regional sports group Fox Sports Networks (sold to Sinclair Broadcast Group and Entertainment Studios on August 22, 2019, per U.S. Department of Justice mandate), a 50% stake in A&E Networks Europe (which was mandated by the European Commission and purchased by Hearst Communications in January 2019), the gaming assets of FoxNext (sold to Scopely in January 2020), Endemol Shine Group (which was a joint venture with Apollo Global Management and sold to Banijay on July 3, 2020), and a controlling interest in TeleColombia (sold to ViacomCBS (previously Paramount Global, now Paramount Skydance) on November 23, 2021).